-The Curly-Coated Retriever is a great companion for older children who can stand up to his size and energy level, but he may be overwhelming for younger children who are easily knocked down in play.
+The Curly-Coated Retriever is a great companion for older children who can stand up to his size and energy level.
+A curly however, may be overwhelming for younger children who are easily knocked down in play.
 Any time your Curly interacts with children, lay down some ground rules for dog and child.
 No ear pulling, tail pulling or biting allowed!
 For the safety of both, never leave small children unsupervised with any dog.

 Curly-Coated Retrievers generally do very well with other dogs and animals but socialization is still important in regard to animal interactions.
 Curlies are considerably deep emotionally and are not suited for kennel life away from human interaction.
 Without constant human interaction the curly will become heartbroken and depressed.
 Curlies live to love.